 Borussia Dortmund signed Ousmane Dembele for €15m, they scouted him for a while and then moved fast after the end of last season to beat Liverpool to his signature for a relatively modest transfer fee, given his talent and potential.
 Even Bayern, currently amongst the European elite with a squad that rivals Barcelona and Real Madrid, have done their homework and looked to be ahead of the market.
 Their capture of Renato Sanches for €35m (approx £28m at the time) raised a few eyebrows as it seemed a lot for an 18 year old, but his performances at the Euros showed why they paid it and also meant they would have had to pay more, had they not got the deal done before the tournament started.

 Not enough Premier League clubs operate this way, Crystal Palace offered Marseille over £30m for Michy Batshuayi and despite the bid being accepted, he eventually went to Chelsea for around £33m.
 But if Palace were so keen on Batshuayi, why wait until he was making an impressive cameo for Belgium in Euro 2016?
-If he was an alternative to Christian Benteke, or worse, an attempt at poker with Liverpool over the price of Benteke whilst both players are involved with Belgium at the Euros, then Palace really need to reassess their approach.
+If he was an alternative to Christian Benteke, or worse, an attempt at Poker Online with Liverpool over the price of Benteke whilst both players are involved with Belgium at the Euros, and that’s why sometimes is better to play poker online here, so you can get money in a more easier way.
 This though, is an all too indicative of how Premier League clubs see the transfer market: we have money and we want to spend it…….no, we need to spend it.

 Just because the Premier League is the richest in the world, does not automatically make it the best or most successful.
 It’s sheer arrogance to dismiss the method in which Leicester found success as a one-off fluke that should be ignored or to dismiss how European clubs are structured and run, just because the Premier League has some incredible revenue from overseas broadcasting rights.
 Take a look at the diminishing success of Premier League clubs in European competition.
 Simply throwing money at a problem does not fix it, even with the elite, Bayern Munich and Barcelona are both built on a strong team ethic; Atletico Madrid are greater than the sum of their parts.